gschick3/leetcode-golf/README.md

 # leetcode-golf
-A collection of the shortest solutions to Leetcode problems
+A collection of the shortest and most convoluted solutions to Leetcode problems